Tag Archives: baby food

 Items from previous lists that we still use regularly:

-Boppy
+Boppy Pillow

-aden + anais Swaddle Blankets
+aden + anais Muslin Swaddle Blankets

 Sophie the Giraffe

-Graco Sweet Slumber Sound Machine and the Cloud B Gentle Giraffe
+Graco Sweet Slumber Sound Machine and the Cloud b Gentle Giraffe

 There you have it, probably the last installment of our must-have list.